ArpanMoharana/ArpanMoharana/README.md

 ### 📖 About Me

 A motivated B.Tech student specializing in AI and Data Science with proven skills in designing predictive models, developing immersive XR/VR experiences, and building responsive full-stack web applications.
 My goal is to contribute to impactful, data-driven, and AI-powered solutions by leveraging a passion for enhancing system performance and creative problem-solving.
-I am currently an **XR Developer Intern at FireBirdVR** , where I am actively training in Unity and C# to build solutions for diverse industries.
+I am currently an **XR and AI Developer Intern at FireBirdVR** , where I am actively training in Unity and C# to build solutions for diverse industries.

 ---